hermaa02/hermaa02.github.io/README.md

 hermaa02.github.io
 ==================
-This is my first repository.
+This is my first repository for CS130.